The Best of Youth: Release

 Originally set for a television broadcast on Rai 2, The Best of Youth was bought by Rai 1 and then indefinitely shelved from its scheduled air date of fall 2002.
 Set for February 2003, it was delayed again after TV spots had already aired.
-Freedom of expression association Articolo 21, liberi di... accused Rai 1 director Agostino Saccà and his successor Fabrizio Del Noce of making a politically charged use of public television in favor of the Berlusconi government (see Editto Bulgaro).
+Freedom of expression association Articolo 21, liberi di... accused Rai 1 director Agostino Saccà and his successor Fabrizio Del Noce of making a politically charged use of public television in favor of the Berlusconi government (Editto Bulgaro).
 In April, the film was selected for the Cannes Film Festival, where it had its world premiere on 20 May 2003, competing in the Un Certain Regard sidebar.
 Here, it received the Prize Un Certain Regard along with widespread critical acclaim, credited as having rekindled Rai's interest, who decided to give the film a theatrical release before airing it.

 Due to its extensive runtime, The Best of Youth was divided in two parts for its theatrical release in Italy, premiering on 7 and 8 June 2003 at the Taormina Film Festival: the first part (Atto primo) was released by 01 Distribution on 20 June, followed by the second one (Atto secondo) on 27 June.
 A four-part version, with an additional 20 minutes of running time, was finally broadcast from 7 to 15 December 2003 on Rai 1 at 8:45 pm:

 Reception

 On Rotten Tomatoes, the film has an approval rating of 94%, with an average rating of 8.40/10, based on 63 reviews, the critic consensus says that the film "earns its 6 hours running time by telling an engrossing story with compelling characters."
 On Metacritic, the film has a score (using a weighted average) of 89 out of 100, indicating "universal acclaim".

 According to film critic Peter Bradshaw, the film falls within the tradition of several films that cover expansive times of Italian history through the story of one family, such as Rocco and His Brothers and The Leopard.

+In a four-star review, Roger Ebert wrote, "No good movie is too long, just as no bad movie is short enough.
+I dropped outside of time and was carried along by the narrative flow; when the film was over, I had no particular desire to leave the theater, and would happily have stayed another three hours.
+The two-hour limit on most films makes them essentially short stories.
+“The Best of Youth” is a novel."

+Ed Gonzalez, writing for Slant, described the film as an "epic elegy to family and country is a towering work of narrative fiction."
+The San Francisco Chronicle said it was "so in-depth, so appealing, so easy to sit through and so anomalously grand scale that few who see it will ever forget it", adding it was "a full meal in a world of snacks."
+The New York Daily News wrote, "After all the observations on heartache, politics, art, commerce, passion, identity, mortality, even mental health, six hours begin to seem downright compact."